SB-7

 Plain Language

-Employers face a two-tier restriction on ADS use in discipline, termination, and deactivation decisions.
-First, an employer may never rely solely on an ADS for such decisions — there must always be a human in the loop.
-Second, when the ADS output is the primary basis for the decision, a human reviewer must affirmatively review the ADS output and also compile and review other relevant information (supervisory evaluations, personnel files, work product, peer reviews, witness interviews).
-The human reviewer must have actual supplementary information to consider — not merely rubber-stamp the ADS output.
+Employers face two layered human oversight requirements for discipline, termination, and deactivation decisions.
+First, an employer may never rely solely on ADS output for these decisions — a human must always be in the loop.
+Second, when ADS output is the primary basis for such a decision, the employer must assign a human reviewer who affirmatively reviews the ADS output and also compiles and reviews other relevant information such as supervisor evaluations, personnel files, work product, peer reviews, and witness interviews.
+The 'primarily' threshold is lower than 'solely' — even partial reliance that is the dominant factor triggers the human review obligation.
+This creates a meaningful human-in-the-loop requirement, not merely a rubber-stamp.

 Statutory Text